-You can also give your mitochondria a boost by eating a diet full of antioxidant-rich fruits and vegetables, says Prasun.
-“If you’re eating a very high-fat diet or one that’s not heart-healthy, your mitochondria have to work tirelessly to burn that fat, which causes more oxidative stress [i.e., ROS],” he explains.
+You can also give your mitochondria a boost by eating a diet full of antioxidant-rich fruits and vegetables.
+A diet that’s high in fat or not heart-healthy forces your mitochondria to work harder, which causes more oxidative stress (i.e., ROS).

 However even if you’re exercising, eating well and sleeping a good amount, the natural age-related decline of CoQ10 levels within mitochondria can still occur.
 This could explain why athletes like Wetzel are experiencing a difference from taking MitoQ.